 Four-Car Garage

-“Buyers love garages.
+In areas where the cost of square-footage is high, a garage that can accommodate three or four cars is a prized amenity.“Buyers love garages.
 That’s really what turns a lot of guys on—their eyes light up,” said Michael Costello, an associate with Douglas Elliman Real Estate in Palm Beach, Fla.
 “Most of our buyers, even if it’s just a couple, tend to have three, four, five, six cars.”

 “In the garage itself, people are looking for electric car hookups, as well as the ability to add a lift if they are a car collector,” Ms. McDonald said.